edur409/Circumferential-Surface-Waves/CMASW_Curves_Steel_Sphere/README.md

 ## Jeans's formula

+The standing waves formed by the interference of seismic surface waves travelling several times around the circumference of the Earth should satisfy:

 $$ka = l + \frac{1}{2}$$

 where $l$ is the mode number, $k = w/c$ , $w = 2 \pi/ T$ , $T$ is the period of free oscillations, $a$ is the radius of the Earth, and $c$ is the phase velocity of the corresponding traveling waves.

+From Brune (1964) we know that every polar passage of a surface wave around the earth produces a phase shift of $\pi/2$ ($\lambda/4$).
+He demonstrated this also over the surface of a sphere of steel.

 The dispersion curve as a function of frequency is shown below.